Tetris973/mono-next-nest-template/docs-website/docs/testing.md

 - Run with UI: `pnpm run test:e2e:ui`

 :::tip
 E2E tests use the production build of both frontend and backend, and connect to the production database.
-This approach ensures our tests are as close as possible to the real production environment.
+This approach ensures the tests are as close as possible to the real production environment.
 :::

 ## Continuous Integration

 This project uses GitLab CI/CD for continuous integration.
-For detailed information about our CI pipeline, including stages, environment setup, and notes on Docker builds, please refer to our [CI documentation](./continuous-integration.md).
+For detailed information about the CI pipeline, including stages, environment setup, and notes on Docker builds, please refer to the [CI documentation](./continuous-integration.md).

 ## Troubleshooting